Understanding Bankruptcy Exemptions for Business Owners

 Personal Property Exemptions

-Exemptions apply to both real and personal property.
-It’s important to note that personal property is valued at the fair market value.
-I always tell clients garage sale value.
-Basically, how much would it sell on Craigslist.com?
+Exemptions apply to both real property and personal property.
+It is important to remember that personal property is valued at its fair market value, which I often call “garage sale value.”
+Essentially, how much would the item sell for on an online marketplace?

 The Tools of the Trade Bankruptcy Business Exemption